electrode-io/electrode-native/docs/cli/create-api.md

 * Generate the API using a pre-existing Swagger schema located at the given `schemaPath`
 * **Default**  If this option is not used the command uses a default starter schema to generate the initial API.
 You can modify this option at a later time and then regenerate the API using the `ern regen-api` command.

-`--skipNpmCheck/-s`
+`--skipNpmCheck`
-* Skips npm check to see if the package already exists
+* Skip the check ensuring package does not already exists in NPM registry
 * **Default** The value defaults to false.

 #### Examples